 Author contributions.
 SL proposed the idea for this study.
-All authors contributed to develop the methods, analyzed the data and contributed the materials/analysis tools.
-All the authors wrote jointly the paper and discussed extensively the results and the interpretations.
+All authors contributed to developing the methods and analyzing the data as well as contributed the materials and analysis tools.
+All the authors jointly wrote the paper and extensively discussed the results and the interpretations.
 All authors read and approved the final manuscript.

 Competing interests.
-The authors declare that they have no competing interests.
+The authors declare that they have no conflict of interest.